 Starring: Yurei Yanagi, Yasuyo Shirashima, Kei Ishibashi, Ren Osugi, SABU, Daisuke Iijima, Naomi Kojima, Reita Serizawa,

 We are in Japan in the ‘90s.
-A promising young director Toshio Murai (Yurei Yanagi) and his beautiful lead actors Hitomi Kurokawa (Kei IshibashI) and Saori Murakami (Kei Ishibashi) and the film staff are working hard on a film in a studio that has been around since the Second World War.
+A promising young director, Toshio Murai (Yurei Yanagi), and his beautiful lead actors Hitomi Kurokawa (Yasuyo Shirashima) and Saori Murakami (Kei Ishibashi) and the crew are working hard on a film in a studio that has been around since the Second World War.
 It’s a huge place with a set that is built like a traditional house from the 1940s, props and scenery and other feature both modern and from the time of the studios construction as well as a lot of film canisters containing rolls of films from forgotten television shows and movies.
 It is an ideal location for the war drama being filmed and also place with a lot of memories.
 There is nothing so out of the ordinary at first glance and with so many people on set it looks like a lot of fun.
 Unless one looks up.

 Hanging above everyone is rigging that looks like it dates back to the construction of the studio.
-It is the sort of ancient-looking wood and ropes ensemble that groan with the slightest pressure and sprinkle dust with the slightest movement.
+It actually seems older, an ancient-looking wood and rope ensemble that groans with the slightest pressure that sprinkles dust with the slightest movement.
 Worse still is the darkness pooled above the platforms.
 It is like an empty gulf that light cannot pierce.
 Who know what lurks in it, where it leads or maybe where it connects to.
 It might be best not to look up.

-Of course, when someone senses something, maybe a stare or an emotion, they will look up to see where it emanates from.
-That is exactly what the cast and crew do, breaking scenes as their gaze drifts up into the rigging and stays rooted in place, a look of intense dread developing on their faces.
+Of course, when someone senses something from up there, maybe a stare or an emotion, they will look up to see where it emanates from.
+That is exactly what the cast and crew do, breaking scenes as their gaze drifts up into the rigging and stays rooted in place, a look of intense dread developing on their faces as they experience something.

 A scene can be reset and the set and props put back in place but the negative feelings linger amongst the people drawn to look.
-What is even more noticeable is the way that their film seems to be infected with the negative energy of the studio.
-When watching the rushes, the crew witness scenes from an old drama that was thought to be destroyed.
+What is even more noticeable is the way that their film seems to be infected with the negative energy of the studio, from up in the rigging.
+When watching the rushes, the crew witness scenes from an old drama shot there that was thought to be destroyed.
 The footage bleeds into Murai’s movie and shows an unknown actress on a similar set screaming in terror and clutching her throat as a woman with long black hair, pale skin, and a white dress laughs behind her.
-Said woman is out of focus, a blur, but the fear on the actresses face is unmistakeable and it is clear that the blurry woman in the background is causing the pain.
+Said woman is out of focus, a blur, but the fear on the actress’s face is unmistakable and it is clear that the blurry woman in the background is causing the pain.
 There is a tragedy linked to that film which was thought lost but people don’t quite know what.

 People are disturbed and the fear spreads amongst the crew.
 There’s a sense that something evil is lurking in the pitch blackness and it is corrupting the film’s production.
-That corruption is clear to see from the film’s rushes.
-Still, the director is desperate to get to the bottom of the mystery while finishing his film and does a little detective work, driven by the growing unease of the people he is leading and his own scarred memories since he seems to recognise that mystery film which has leaked onto his.
-An editor, an older member of staff gives stern warnings about the film.
+That corruption is clear to see from the film’s rushes and this makes the director desperate to get to the bottom of the mystery while finishing his film.
+He does a little detective work, driven by the growing unease of the people he is leading and his own scarred memories since he seems to recognise that mystery film which has leaked onto his.
+An editor, an older member of staff gives stern warnings about the old footage.